Faith Zeller ’00

 “I didn’t want to run,” she said.
 “I thought I’d never make it through, but my coach showed up and made me run.
 Each day I got better and looking back on it, it was an incredible spark moment for me.
 She didn’t let me give up on myself.
 She taught me that it gets easier if you just keep practicing, learning, and teaching yourself.
 It’s a lesson I carry with me today.”

-After graduating from MHS in 2000, Faith attended University of New Hampshire where she struggled to find her place.
+After graduating from MHS in 2000, Faith attended the University of New Hampshire where she struggled to find her place.

 “The class sizes were huge compared to what I was used to at MHS,” she said.
 “I came from a class size of 80-some students and was placed in lecture halls of 500 students.
 I felt lost.”